huangwb8/GSClassifier.principle/docs/Discussion.md

 \caption{The association between the number of missing value and subtype identification performance.}(\#fig:mvi03)
 \end{figure}

-As showed in Figure \@ref(fig:mvi03), there is linear negative correlation between the number of missing value (mising rate ranges from 6.25% to 37.5%) and subtype identification performance of **PADi** model.
+As shown in Figure \@ref(fig:mvi03), there is a linear negative correlation between the number of missing values (missing rate ranges from 6.25% to 37.5%) and the subtype identification performance of **PADi** model.
 One of the reasons might be that PIAM/PIDG were small GEPs, so little gene loss might significantly impact the performance of **PADi**.
-By the way, there is no mising value in PIAM/PIDG of the 'Kim2018' cohort, an external validation cohort for ICIs therapy response prediction via **PADi**.
-Nonetheless, we still used **zero strategy** during subtype identification of **PADi** if any missing value exist, because randomization might make the result unstable, which is not suitable for clinical decision.
+By the way, there is no missing value in PIAM/PIDG of the 'Kim2018' cohort, an external validation cohort for ICIs therapy response prediction via **PADi**.
+Nonetheless, we still used the **zero strategy** during subtype identification of **PADi** if any missing values exist, because randomization might make the result unstable, which is not suitable for clinical decision.
 <!--
 Nonetheless, we still used **zero strategy** during subtype identification of **PADi** if any missing value exist, because randomization might make the result unstable, which is not suitable for clinical decision.
 Moreover, we explored **if rescue of missing value would help improving the performance of PADi**.
 -->

-In conclusion, zero or quantile strategy could be applied for MVI before **GSClassifier** model training.
-However, missing value should be avoided as possible in subtype identification for missing value really damage the performance of **GSClassifier**.
+In conclusion, the zero or "quantile" strategy could be applied for MVI before **GSClassifier** model training.
+However, missing values should be avoided as possible in subtype identification for missing values could damage the performance of **GSClassifier** models.
 Nonetheless, due to low-input GEPs used in **PADi** model (No. of Gene=32), it's easy to avoid missing value in clinical practice.

 ## Batch effect {#batch-effect}